chenz16/path_planning/README.md

 ####  Make decision for keeping or chaning lane.
 After the decision is made, call the motion planning strategy to plan the path accordingly.

-a.  if the front vehicle speed is low, consider changing lane;
+-  if the front vehicle speed is low, consider changing lane;

-b.  find a suitable lane based on current lane, speed difference and distance difference compared with the front vehicle at the target lane.
+-  find a suitable lane based on current lane, speed difference and distance difference compared with the front vehicle at the target lane.

 		    if (frontcar_speeds[ego_lane] <= 0.95 * MAX_SPEED) {